AlexCuencaM/curso-api/README.md

 Practice MERN with Node.js Express.js and MongoDB
 ## Requirements
-Must be to have MongoDB,nodemon and Node installed
+Must be to have MongoDB, nodemon and Node installed

 ## Installation